kawaiiDango/pano-scrobbler/instructions.md

 - If you intend to package a build for desktop, use [GraalVM CE 25](https://github.com/graalvm/graalvm-ce-builds) as your JAVA_HOME and GRAALVM_HOME (both should be set).
-Also have [Inno Setup](https://jrsoftware.org/isdl.php) installed in Program Files on Windows.
+Also have [Inno Setup 7](https://jrsoftware.org/isdl.php) installed on Windows.

 - Run
-  `./gradlew composeApp:exportLibraryDefinitions composeApp:packageUberJarForCurrentOS -PaboutLibraries.exportVariant=jvm`
+  `./gradlew desktopApp:packageNativeImage`

 - **Info**: the desktop build includes no non-free dependencies.